 Effects of Alcoholism on Society at Large

 Alcoholism effects on an individual are generally there for all to see.
 Although alcohol’s social effects are often less visible, the effects on society, in general, aren’t.
-From an increased chance of being involved in crime, to drink driving or being sexually irresponsible, alcoholism creates dangers.
+From an increased chance of being involved in crime, to drink driving or to be sexually irresponsible, alcoholism creates dangers.

 Drink Driving as the Biggest Social Concern